Pride – a movement for the workers, by the workers.

 LGBTQ acceptance has always been an inseparable part of the bigger civil rights and labour movement.
 Labour’s motto- ‘an injury to one is an injury to all’ stands true since its creation.
 This refers to ALL workers.
 And the truth is – workers are gay, lesbian, bi, trans and queer.

 Unions are not outsiders, they are the workers themselves.
 Non-discrimination clauses were the insurance for LGBTQ workers to continue to go into their workplaces at times when anti-discrimination laws weren’t in place.
 Unions have been instrumental in the fight against workplace discrimination and harassment, while also being the earliest supporters of marriage equality and domestic partnership.

 The fight for social change must always be framed keeping in mind the most vulnerable and marginalised groups at that time.

 The labour movement’s achievements on LGBTQ issues to date has largely resulted from queer workers’ efforts to organise.
-The fight for social change must always be framed keeping in mind the most vulnerable and marginalised groups at that time.
+But the fight for social change must always be framed keeping in mind the most vulnerable and marginalised groups at that particular time.
 And here lies the challenge for unions moving forward.

 Not a single-lens issue

 The challenge unions have is to remember that oppression and discrimination is not a ‘one size fits all’ situation when discussing the struggles of the LGBTQ community.